MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 01/01-MiniLab_Use_Azure_Portal.md

 1. From the drop-down menu select **Cost by Service**

->:heavy_check_mark: **Note:** You can now see the  cost details on each of your services.
+>:heavy_check_mark: **Note:** Provides cost details on each of your services.
 If your account is new or if you are using only free services.
 This page may be empty

 1. Select the **X** in the top right corner to close the **Costs by service** pane.